-So, if you are here on the site and notice something of interest, say the term Windows 8, you can highlight it, right-click it afterwards, and use the search site context menu item to search only on this site for that term.
+So, if you are here on the site and notice something of interest, say the term Windows 8, you can highlight it, right-click the selection and use the search site context menu item to search only on this site for that term.

 The Search Site extension for the Firefox web browser provides two options to access the site search parameter.

-The first is by highlighting text on a website, right-clicking and selecting the "search site for selection" option in the context menu.
+The first is by highlighting text on a website, right-clicking and selecting the "search entire site" or "search subdomain" options in the context menu.
 This will open a new tab in Firefox that displays the results of a site: parameter search in the default search engine of the browser.

 Changing the default search engine has a direct effect on this function, which means that this method is always using the default browser search engine.

-The extension is therefore not limited to Google (the default search engine) but can be used in conjunction with any other search engine supporting the site parameter.
+The extension is therefor not limited to Google (the default search engine) but can be used in conjunction with any other search engine supporting the site parameter.

-The second option is to click on the site search button that has been added to the search toolbar.
-Entering a search term into the search toolbar and clicking on the site search icon will perform the site: search instead of a normal web search for the term.
+The second option is to click on the site search button that has been added to the main toolbar.
+Activation displays a search field to search for any term on the entire site or the current subdomain.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.